sklintyg/tools/devops/openshift/README.md

 # Intygstjänster - OpenShift Container Platform (OCP)

-For Intygstjänster 2018 we are evaluating deployment of our applications on an OpenShift cluster.
-This document provides som work-in-progress thoughts and findings on the topic.
+For Intygstjänster 2018 the main objective is to run all applications on a OpenShift cluster.
+This document provides work-in-progress thoughts and findings on the topic.

 ## OCP Web Apps and Dev Pipelines